-Device tree properties can be:
+Device tree properties can:

-- Fully generic - Their meaning is usually described in one place: the core DT schema available at https://github.com/devicetree-org/dt-schema. - compatible, reg, #address-cells, etc - Subsystem specific and cover generic consumer bindings - Their meaning is either described in the dt-schema Github or under Documentation/device-tree/bindings. - clocks, interrupts, regulators, etc - Subsystem specific - All devices of a certain class may use them, often starting with the class name - spi-cpha, i2c-scl-internal-delay-ns, nand-ecc-engine, mac-address, etc - Vendor/device specific - To describe uncommon or very specific properties - Always described in the device's binding file and prefixed with <vendor>, - ti, hwmods, xlnx, num-channels, nxp, tx-output-mode, etc - Some of them are deprecated, watch out the bindings!
+- Be generic and apply to most nodes - Their meaning is usually described in one place: the core DT schema available at https://github.com/devicetree-org/dt-schema. - compatible, reg, #address-cells, etc - Cover common consumer-provider relationships - Their meaning is either described in the dt-schema GitHub repository or under Documentation/devicetree/bindings. - clocks, interrupts, regulators, etc - Subsystem specific - All devices of a certain class may use them, often starting with the class name - spi-cpha, i2c-scl-internal-delay-ns, nand-ecc-engine, mac-address, etc - Vendor/device specific - To describe uncommon or very specific properties - Always described in the device's binding file and prefixed with <vendor>, - ti,hwmods, xlnx,num-channels,nxp,tx-output-mode, etc - Some of them are deprecated, watch out the bindings!

-- Is a list of strings - From the most specific to the least specific - Describes the specific binding to which the node complies. - It uniquely identifies the programming model of the device. - Practically speaking, it is used by the operating system to find the appropriate driver for this device. - When describing real hardware, the typical form is vendor, model - Examples: - ocmpatible = "arm,armv7-timer"; - compatible = "st,stm32mp1-dwmac", "snps,dwmac-4.20a"; - compatible = "regulator-fixed"; - ocmpatible = "gpio-keys";
+- Is a list of strings - From the most specific to the least specific - Describes the specific binding to which the node complies. - It uniquely identifies the programming model of the device. - Practically speaking, it is used by the operating system to find the appropriate driver for this device. - When describing real hardware, the typical form is vendor, model

+Examples:

+- ocompatible = "arm,armv7-timer";

+- compatible = "st,stm32mp1-dwmac", "snps,dwmac-4.20a";

+- compatible = "regulator-fixed";

+- ocmpatible = "gpio-keys";